EddyTHK/TicTacToe-Frontend/README.md

-# TicTacToe-website
+# TicTacToe Website

 Front end is hosted with [Netlify](https://ades-tic-tac-toe.netlify.app/).
+Click on the link to view the page.